 To reinforce the fundamentals of drama, our cross-media course strongly emphasizes student-directed learning.
 Classes feature guest speakers, student presentations, and a host of creative exercises, culminating in a group adaptation and in-class performance of an iconic Tarantino scene for the stage.
 Ultimately, students gain new appreciation for the dynamic staging and unforgettable dialogue of Tarantino's bloody pulp fiction.

 Dr. Ben Rogerson

 Re-animated corpses.
 Stolen purses.
 Plane crashes.
 Homicidal identity thieves.
 Gossipy socialites.
+Cyberpunks.
 Post-apocalyptic cannibals.
-No, it's not Introduction to TV—it's Introduction to Fiction.
-Spanning three centuries and three continents, this course will enable students to understand and analyze the fundamental characteristics of fiction—everything from the plot-story distinction to different types of narration—and to consider how these elements help to shape meaning.
+It's Introduction to Fiction.
+Spanning three centuries and two continents, this course will enable students to understand and analyze the fundamental characteristics of fiction—everything from the plot-story distinction to different types of narration—and to consider how these elements help to shape meaning.
 In addition, we will also consider how fiction shapes broader social and political questions: Are new scientific or technological advances always good?
 Was the “American Dream” ever achievable?
 Is stability possible in the aftermath of 9/11?
 Above all, we'll think about how fiction serves as a storehouse of attitudes for how we want to live our lives.

-ENGL 2310.001 Introduction to Literature, Social Justice, and the Environment
+ENGL 2308 Intro to Nonfiction: Literature, Social Justice, and Environment

 ENGL 2311 Introduction to Technical Writing